An Infinite Transitivity Theorem: Existence of P-states

 \section{Existence of P-states}

-The conclusion of theorem \ref{satequiv} can be leveraged to show that, in the right model of ZFC, there are no P-states on many corona algebras.
-However, in any model of ZFC which admits a P-point (an extremely weak assumption), we can produce a P-state on these coronas.
+The conclusion of theorem \ref{satequiv} can be leveraged to show it is relatively consistent with ZFC that there are no P-states on many corona algebras.
+However, in any model of ZFC which admits a P-point (an extremely weak assumption), we can produce a P-state on many coronas.
+To accomplish this, we want to mimic the construction of diagonal pure states on $\mathscr{Q}(H)$.
+As such, we need a generalization of an orthonormal sequence of vectors.